-Bob Ellis practices in the areas of Internet and technology law, intellectual property law, business and corporate governance law, international and domestic commercial transactions, virtual currency transactions (Bitcoin and other crypto), privacy law, estate planning and asset protection, and drone law (law of Unmanned Aerial Systems or UAS).
+Bob Ellis practices in the areas of Internet and technology law (including legal issues related to generative artificial intelligence), intellectual property law, business and corporate governance law, estate planning and asset protection, domestic and international privacy law, and legal issues regarding virtual currency transactions (Bitcoin and other crypto).
 He is a frequent speaker on topics related to the Internet, digital technology law, international private law, and legal ethics.

 Bob is a longtime aircraft owner and pilot.
 He is married and has two sons.